 Another factor that sets Seasteading Cement apart from UHPC is the removal of any element from the formula that could react with salt water.
 There are no steel fibers, or other chemicals in the formula that will degrade performance significantly over time.

-The final completely untested property of Seasteading Cement will be its ability to self heal in salt water.
-Our plan is to introduce a new material into our formula at a later stage that will allow it to be used like rebar when making seacrete.
+The final completely untested property of Seasteading Cement will be its ability to self-heal in salt water.
+We plan to introduce a new material into our formula at a later stage that will allow it to be used like rebar when making seacrete.
 By making Seasteading Cement slightly electrically conductive, a small current could be applied, so that any cracks that might form in the structure would be filled in with seacrete, this scar tissue would be immediately solid and would most form in areas where damage has occurred on the structure.
 This will allow ArkPads to repair themselves after storms or collisions with boats automatically, and without any repair team needing to be called.

-In later tests we will attempt to prove our hypothesis that Seasteading Cement will last at least 100 years in the corrosive environment of the open ocean.
-In some tests carried out on UHPC samples in Canada, blocks of the material were placed on a beach and exposed to hundreds of freeze thaw cycles in the cold salt water environment.
-Despite the considerably damaging circumstances, even after 25 years the blocks were almost entirely undamaged, similar testing can later take place with blocks of Seasteading Cement.
+In later tests, we will attempt to prove our hypothesis that Seasteading Cement will last at least 100 years in the corrosive environment of the open ocean.
+In some tests carried out on UHPC samples in Canada, blocks of the material were placed on a beach and exposed to hundreds of freeze-thaw cycles in the cold saltwater environment.
+Despite the considerably damaging circumstances, even after 25 years, the blocks were almost entirely undamaged, similar testing can later take place with blocks of Seasteading Cement.